-A Simple Budget-balanced Mechanism \
+A Simple Budget-balanced Mechanism

-Debasis Mishra and Tridib Sharma
+Debasis Mishra and Tridib Sharma[†]

-November 10, 2016
+May 21, 2017

 Abstract

-In the private values single object auction model, we construct a satisfactory mechanism - a symmetric, dominant strategy incentive compatible, budget-balanced, and ex-post individually rational mechanism.
-Our mechanism allocates the object with positive probability to only those agents who have the highest value.
-This probability is at least $(1-\frac{2}{n})$ , where n is the number of agents.
+In the private values single object auction model, we construct a satisfactory mechanism - a dominant strategy incentive compatible and budget-balanced mechanism satisfying equal treatment of equals.
+Our mechanism allocates the object with positive probability to only those agents who have the highest value and satisfies ex-post individual rationality.
+This probability is at least $(1 - \frac{2}{n})$, where n is the number of agents.
 Hence, our mechanism converges to efficiency at a linear rate as the number of agents grow.
 Our mechanism has a simple interpretation: a fixed allocation probability is allocated using a second-price Vickrey auction whose revenue is redistributed among all the agents in a simple way.
+We show that our mechanism maximizes the utilitarian welfare among all satisfactory mechanisms that allocate the object only to the highest-valued agents.

 KEYWORDS. budget-balanced mechanisms, Green-Laffont mechanism, Pareto optimal mechanism.